 No provision has been made for federal income tax purposes since we qualify as a real estate investment trust under Sections 856 to 860 of the Internal Revenue Code of 1986, and intend to continue to remain so qualified.
-As such, we are exempt from federal income taxes and we are required to distribute at least 90% of our real estate investment taxable income to our shareholders.
+To qualify as a REIT, we must meet certain organizational and operational requirements, including a requirement to distribute at least 90% of our annual REIT taxable income to shareholders.
+As a REIT, we generally will not be subject to federal, state or local income tax on income that we distribute as dividends to our shareholders.
+We have historically distributed, and intend to continue to distribute, 100% of our annual REIT taxable income to subject.